imagej/imagej.github.io/_pages/plugins/ellipse-split.md

 The ellipse splitting plugin splits binary objects which could approximated by an ellipse.
 The used ellipse fitting algorithm was proposed in

-*A. Fitzgibbon, M. Pilu, and R. B. Fisher, “Direct least square fitting of ellipses,” IEEE Trans.
+*A. Fitzgibbon, M. Pilu, and R. B. Fisher, "Direct least square fitting of ellipses," IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., vol. 21, no. 5, pp. 476–480, May 1999.*

 Here we used the implementation of [BoneJ](https://fiji.sc/BoneJ).

 The generall approach of the ellipse fitting plugin is as follows:

 `1.
 Given the binary input image I`
 `2.
 Then image W is the split using ImageJ's watershed approach`
 `3.
 XOR I and W to get all watershed lines L`
 `4.
 Extract all contours in W using ijblob`
 `5.
 Remove those parts of the contours which are neighbor of L`
 `6.
 Fit an ellipse to each remaining contour part`
 `7.
 Merge ellipses if possible`
 `8.
 Filter ellipses by geometric features`

 Examples
 --------